LuisPastranaLemus/P_20250529_Videogames_analysis/README.md

 - Take a look at the overall distribution of games by genre.
 - What can be said about the most profitable genres?
 - Can you generalize about genres with high and low sales?

-- Create a user profile for each region
-    For each region (NA, EU, JP), determine:
-    - The top five platforms.
-Describe the variations in their market shares from region to region.
-    - The top five genres.
-Explain the differences.
-    - Whether ESRB ratings affect sales in individual regions.

 - Test the following hypotheses:
     - The average user ratings for the Xbox One and PC platforms are the same.